-Make plans to attend one of our seminars.
 You will walk away armed with specific actions you can take to protect your business, your clients, your vendors, and your family from cybercrime.
-This is a non-technical workshop presented in plain English and focuses on best practices while using technology to reduce the risk of cyber crime.
+This is workshop everyone – especially your employes.
+It’s presented in plain English and focuses on best practices while using technology to reduce the risk of cyber crime.

-A penetration test, colloquially known as a pen test, is an authorised simulated attack on a computer system that looks for security weaknesses, potentially gaining access to the system’s features and data.
+A penetration test, also known as a pen test, is an authorised simulated attack on a computer system that looks for security weaknesses, potentially gaining access to the system’s features and data.

 The process typically identifies the target systems and a particular goal—then reviews available information and undertakes various means to attain the goal.
 A penetration test target may be a white box (which provides background and system information) or black box (which provides only basic or no information except the company name).
 A penetration test can help determine whether a system is vulnerable to attack, if the defenses were sufficient, and which defenses (if any) the test defeated.